oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 - After initial fetching, the Relying Party checks for updates at time of `iat` + `ttl`.
 This method ensures the most up-to-date information for critical use cases.
 The Relying Party should account a minimal offset due to the signing and distribution process of the Status Issuer.
 - If no `ttl` is given, then Relying Party SHOULD check for updates latest after time of `exp`.

 Ultimately, it's the Relying Parties decision how often to check for updates, ecosystems may define their own guidelines and policies for updating the Status List information.
+Clients should ensure that `exp` and `ttl` are within reasonable bounds before creating requests to get a fresh Status List Token (see [](#security-ttl) for more details).

 The following diagram illustrates the relationship between these claims and how they are designed to influence caching: